amcat/nlpipe/README.md

 [![Build Status](https://travis-ci.org/amcat/nlpipe.svg?branch=master)](https://travis-ci.org/amcat/nlpipe)

+# NOTE: This repository is obsolete

+I'm working to replace nlpipe with a more standalone and much simpler system (i.e. less dependency on AmCAT/elastic/celery), see vanatteveldt/nlpipe

 # Simple NLP Pipelining based on elastic + celery

 NLPipe is a very simple caching NLP pipelining system built on elasticsearch (backend) and celery (job management)